pndaRN/Programming-Journey/README.md

 ### May 25th, 2025
 Finishing up a Sabbath and then had some friends over so I didn't get much programming done.
 So I just got a lesson in ssg done before bed but I am happy that I am still making progress!

+### May 26th, 2025
+Started using Memo to start learning some frontend development in a casual way.
+Hoping that by the time I am ready to work on a frontend (I really like Svelte so I will probably use that) I at least of some idea of what I am attempting to do.

+### May 29th, 2025
+I haven't been able to sit down at my home computer in a couple days so all I have been able to work on is memory management while I am at work.
+I just have to remember that learning/doing a little is better than doing nothing!

+### May 30th, 2025
+I was finally able to sit down at my computer to work on ssg and I was able to finish all the inline markdown.
+Happy to finally make some progress on that project.

+### May 31st, 2025
+Had a slow day at work so I was able to work on memory management.
+It actually is starting to make a lot of sense to me and I found myself enjoying writing in C!

+## May Wrap-up
+(coming soon)